Icinga/icinga2/doc/1-about.md

 ## <a id="what-is-icinga2"></a> What is Icinga 2?

-Icinga 2 is an open source monitoring system which keeps watch over network resources, notifies users of outages and recoveries and generates performance data for reporting.
+Icinga 2 is an open source monitoring system which checks the availability of your network resources, notifies users of outages and generates performance data for reporting.

 Scalable and extensible, Icinga 2 can monitor complex, large environments across multiple locations.